Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 When you click a group element dropdown, the dropdown container displayed is an editor window with a show mode of a popup.
 This means that your custom elements can be displayed in two different contexts: **Unity's native toolbar and editor window contexts**.

-To workaround this issue, `MainToolbarAutomaticExtender` applies some changes to style of your custom visual elements when they are in Unity's native toolbar context.
+To workaround this issue, `MainToolbarAutomaticExtender` applies some changes to style of most of your custom visual elements when they are in Unity's native toolbar context.
 Visual elements in a group are left with the default style, the one we all see in any editor window.
+You can check if your class can be styled by recommended styles in [this list](#eligible-classes-for-recommended-style-application).

 Because of this, if you want to style your custom visual elements yourself you should set `MainToolbarElementAttribute` parameter `useRecommendedStyles` to `false`.
 Otherwise, your overrides might collide with extender's overrides.